 Another problem is data sync with Apple and Huawei devices.
-Though the latter are not widely used in the US, Huawei devices and the Huawei HiHealth platform account for approximately 30% of all wearables and smart devices and have a large share in the Asia market.
+Though the latter is not widely used in the US, Huawei devices and the Huawei HiHealth platform account for approximately 30% of all wearables and smart devices and have a large share in the Asia market.

 Google Fit is more focused on activity tracking apps than on medical apps.
 Initially, health APIs were integrated together with fitness APIs, and not long ago these APIs were broken down into separate categories.

-Samsung Health for Android enables sharing health data between Samsung Health running on Android phones and partner apps.
+Samsung Health for Android enables sharing of health data between Samsung Health running on Android phones and partner apps.
 It also enables partner apps to use Samsung Health's tracker feature through app creation with a software development kit (SDK).
 Also, Samsung Health's partner apps for Android can provide their users with additional services.

 Pros of Samsung Health

 As a ready-made set of tools for app developers, this platform is more advanced in terms of personal trackers.
 Its APIs allow tracking of metrics like water consumption, calorie expenditure, and they also have the ability to adjust the app for an individual user.
 It is compatible with smart weight scales, which allow a person to track weight changes, track a user’s food diary, and their body mass index (BMI).